spcorcor18/LPO-8800/lectures/Lecture 3 - Descriptive statistics II/README.md

 	* How do log transformations typically affect the skewness of a distribution?

 	* What are the differential effects of a log base 2 transformation, base e transformation (natural log), base 10 transformation, etc.?
+	* Why would one use an inverse hyperbolic sine transformation?

 * What is a <em>z-score</em>?
 How do you interpret a z-score, in words?
 Be able to calculate z-scores given relevant data, and using Stata.